 Meals: B L D

-Transfer to El Calafate, the small town gateway to the magnificent Parque Nacional Los Glaciares.
-The next day, you’ll visit its most impressive sight – the monumental, 96 square-mile Perito Moreno Glacier.
-A scenic drive past skittish deer and elusive puma will bring you right up to its 230-foot high face.
-Watch as house-sized chunks crack off naturally formed ice bridges.
+Your next included transfer will see you to El Calafate, the small-town gateway to the magnificent Parque Nacional Los Glaciares.
+Here, you’ll stay in a spa-furnished retreat, complete with views of Andean peaks and Lago Argentino’s great shimmer.
+The next day, on a private tour, you’ll visit its most impressive sight – the monumental, 96-square-mile Perito Moreno Glacier.
+A scenic drive past skittish deer and elusive puma will bring you right up to its 230-foot high face where you can watch as house-sized chunks crack off naturally formed ice bridges.

 Stay: Esplendor El Calafate (Superior)